vikejs/vike/readme.draft.md

 }
 ```

-You could even render some of your pages with an entire different view framework, for example Vue!
+You could even render some of your pages with an entire different view framework such as Vue!

 </details>